plone/volto/docs/source/blocks/extensions.md

 enhanced fields or modifying the block look and feel or behavior.

 If you use schema-based forms to edit the block's data, use the `BlockDataForm` component instead of the `InlineForm`.
-The BlockDataForm component will automatically inject a "variation" select dropdown into the form, allowing editors to choose the desired block variation.
+The BlockDataForm component will automatically inject a "variation" select dropdown into the form (if any defined), allowing editors to choose the desired block variation.

 This is how the configuration would like for an imaginary block: